 The mistake must have been a "reversible error," meaning it is serious enough that it would have affected the verdict of the judge or jury.
 If the appeal succeeds, a new trial may be ordered.

 In Ohio, misdemeanor criminal cases handled in municipal and county courts as well as felony cases heard in courts of common pleas are appealed to one of the 12 courts of appeals in the state.
 If an alleged offender attempts to appeal the decision of a court of appeals, the Supreme Court of Ohio is the court of last resort on state constitutional questions and questions of public or great general interest.

-Find a Lawyer for Help with the Criminal Process in Columbus, Ohio
+Find a Lawyer for Help with the Criminal Process in Cincinnati, Ohio

 Were you or your loved one arrested in Central Ohio for driving under the influence (DUI) and/or a related criminal offense such as possession of a controlled substance or reckless driving?
-The Joslyn Law Firm aggressively defends clients throughout Columbus and many nearby communities in Franklin County, Madison County, Pickaway County, Fairfield County, County, Delaware County, and Licking County.
+The Joslyn Law Firm aggressively defends clients throughout Cincinnati and many nearby communities in Hamilton County, Greene County, Clermont County, Clinton County, County, Butler County, and Franklin County.

-Columbus criminal defense attorney Brian Joslyn is dedicated to protecting the rights of every person he represents and fighting to achieve the most favorable outcome to every case.
-He can review your case and help you understand all of your legal options as soon as you call (513) 339-6289 or complete an online form today to schedule a free consultation.
+Cincinnati criminal defense attorney Brian Joslyn is dedicated to protecting the rights of every person he represents and fighting to achieve the most favorable outcome to every case.
+He can review your case and help you understand all of your legal options as soon as you call (513) 399-6289 or complete an online form today to schedule a free consultation.